Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Open the cart2.
-Click "Remove" on a product
+1. Open the cart
+2. Click "Remove" on a product

 ### Expected Result

-Product is removed from the cartCart count updates correctlyCart total updates correctly
+Product is removed from the cart
+Cart count updates correctly
+Cart total updates correctly

 ------------------------------------------------------------------------